The vysr Knowledge Hub

 Most companies track dozens of KPIs, yet very few have a unified way to quantify and understand whether their asset management function is performing well and delivering the highest value possible.They typically require a deep-dive analysis to figure out where performance gaps sit, and what the potential is for improvement.

-To solve this, we built the Asset Management Performance Framework (AMPF)—a universal, data‑driven model that quantifies asset management performance end‑to‑end.
+To solve this, we built the Vysr Performance Framework (VPF)—a universal, data‑driven model that quantifies asset management performance end‑to‑end.

-- 1 unified Asset Management Performance Score and Value
+- 1 Performance Score and Value for Asset Management overall

 - 4 Value Areas – Cost, Production, Sustainability, Organizational